MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/faq-sales-suggest-sales-lines-with-copilot.md

   People often repeat a previous order, or at least use it as a starting point.
 But it might be tricky to find the right order in a stack of orders.
 You might remember some of the order's ID, which can be a company assigned number or a reference number received from a customer.
 Being able to use prompts such as *Need last invoice from April* should help you find an order faster.

-## What is the intended use of sales line suggestions with Copilot?
+## <a name="what-is-the-intended-use-of-sales-line-suggestions-with-copilot"></a>What is the intended use of sales line suggestions with Copilot?

 * Find products